Dog skin problems

 Some preventive steps:

-- Groom your dog regularly; some problems are caused by matted hair providing breeding grounds for a variety of skin diseases, regular grooming also helps keep you aware of any incipient problems
+Groom your dog regularly; some problems are caused by matted hair that provides breeding grounds for a variety of skin diseases.
+Regular grooming also helps keep you aware of any initial problems.

-- Check your dog regularly for foxtails, burrs, and other sharp objects it may pick up when outside
+Check your dog regularly for foxtails, burrs, and other sharp objects they may pick up when outside.

 Relieving dry skin